MicrosoftDocs/biztalk-docs/his/core/service-for-drda-operations.md

 #### Windows Service
  Using a Command Window, you can stop the DRDA Service when running as a service.

-1. On the Start menu, point to All Programs, point to Microsoft Visual Studio 2010, point to Visual Studio Tools, right click Visual Studio x64 Win64 Command Prompt (2010), and click Run as administrator.
-The User Account Control dialog will appear.
-Click Yes to continue.

-2. From the command prompt, enter net stop msdrdaservice and press Enter.
+1. From the command prompt, enter net stop msdrdaservice and press Enter.

     ```
     C:\Windows\system32>net stop msdrdaservice